progmaticltd/homebox/docs/antispam-rspamd.md

         - 10.0.0.0/8
 ```

 A strong password is generated for the administrator account.
-After
-the deployment, the password is stored in the deployment backup
+After the deployment, the password is stored in the credentials store,
-folder, in `rspamd/admin.pwd`.
+using `rspamd/admin.pwd`.